MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 ## Cancel a desktop flow run (preview)

 >[!NOTE]
 >Canceling a desktop flow run using Web API is a preview feature.
 Preview features aren’t meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.
+These features are available before an official release so that customers can get early access to the features and provide feedback.

-Similarly to the [Trigger](#trigger-a-desktop-flow-run-preview) functionality, you can also cancel a queued/running desktop flow.
-To do this, you need to use the [CancelDesktopFlowRun action](/dynamics365/customer-engagement/web-api/canceldesktopflowrun)
+Similar to the [Trigger](#trigger-a-desktop-flow-run-preview) functionality, you can also cancel a queued/running desktop flow.
+To do this, you use the [CancelDesktopFlowRun action](/dynamics365/customer-engagement/web-api/canceldesktopflowrun).

 ### Request to cancel a desktop flow run